pavla-martinkova/osprinciples/sprava-dat-en.md

 - Consistent naming of files and folders.
 - Secure storage and backup to ensure that data is stored in at least two locations.
 - Sufficient documentation to clarify, for example, the meaning of column names in tables or abbreviations used.

-When reusing data, it is necessary to document filtering or selection if the complete dataset is not used.
+- When reusing data, it is necessary to document filtering or selection if the complete dataset is not used.

+- [Recommendations for the usage of storages](https://it.muni.cz/en/overviews/recommendations-for-the-usage-of-storages) for MU, but categorisation of data useful for everyone
+- [OwnCloud](https://www.cesnet.cz/en/services/data-storage-3/owncloud-16) storage from CESNET, 100 GB (and more upon request)

 ## Which data needs to be open